HypDAE: Hyperbolic Diffusion Autoencoders for Hierarchical Few-shot Image Generation: Related Work

 \section{Related Work}

-\textbf{Few-shot Image Generation.} Recent advances in few-shot image generation encompass various approaches. \textit{Transfer-based methods}~\cite{Clouâtre19, Liang20, zheng23lso}, utilizing meta-learning or domain adaptation on GANs, often struggle with generating realistic images. \textit{Fusion-based methods}, aligning random vectors with conditional images~\cite{Hong20Match} or framing generation as a conditional task~\cite{Gu21, Hong20F2, yang22wavegan}, generally produce outputs with limited diversity. \textit{Transformation-based approaches}~\cite{Antoniou17, Hong22, Hong22Delta, Ding22, Ding23, Li23HAE}, which transform single conditional images, can lack consistency.
+\textbf{Few-shot Image Generation.} Given a few samples from one novel category, few-shot image generation aims to produce more new images with high quality and various diversity.
+Recent advances in few-shot image generation encompass various approaches. \textit{Transfer-based methods}~\cite{Clouâtre19, Liang20, zheng23lso}, utilizing meta-learning or domain adaptation on GANs, often struggle with generating realistic images. \textit{Fusion-based methods}, aligning random vectors with conditional images~\cite{Hong20Match} or framing generation as a conditional task~\cite{Gu21, Hong20F2, yang22wavegan}, generally produce outputs with limited diversity. \textit{Transformation-based approaches}~\cite{Hong22, Hong22Delta, Li23HAE}, which transform single conditional images, can lack consistency.
 Ding {\it et al.}~\cite{Ding22, Ding23} explored intra-category transformations as identity-irrelevant edits using a single sample.
-More recently, \textit{subject-driven generation}~\cite{Dong22DreamArtist, Daras22, voynov23P+, han23highly} adapts models to incorporate new concepts with limited data, exemplified by DreamBooth~\cite{Ruiz23DreamBooth}, which assigns unique identifiers to subjects using 3-5 images.
+More recently, Diffusion-based \textit{subject-driven generation}~\cite{Dong22DreamArtist, Daras22, voynov23P+, han23highly} adapts models to incorporate new concepts with limited data, exemplified by DreamBooth~\cite{Ruiz23DreamBooth}, which assigns unique identifiers to subjects using 3-5 images.
 This has inspired methods like Custom Diffusion~\cite{Kumari22customdiffusion} and further improvements~\cite{Han23SVDiff, Chen23SubjectDriven, Shi24InstantBooth}.
-Diffusion models (DMs) have surpassed GANs~\cite{Goodfellow14} in sample quality and training control but generally face slower inference and reduced flexibility due to less compact, disentangled latent spaces~\cite{Song21DDIM}.
+However, these works focus on instance-level identity preservation, require test-time fine-tuning, and rely heavily on prompt engineering.
+Therefore, their objectives, problem settings, and evaluation protocols differ fundamentally from our task.